Bloomberg LPFM coverage

 Considering FM Translator coverage vs. AM coverage, the notional coverage contour map of W291CZ-FM is optimistic for in-building coverage, but representative for automobile radio.
 The corresponding daytime coverage contour map for WRCA-AM and nighttime coverage contour map for WRCA-AM are also optimistic for in-building AM, yet show comparable coverage except for the South Shore (toward Quincy and Hingham).

 FM Translators are useful to indirectly overcome AM interference.
 Over the past 5 years that AM radio has become increasingly unusable even in suburban settings and hotel clock-radios are increasingly FM only.
 Quality LED lighting interferes at least as much with AM radio as the compact fluorescent ballasts did.
-The only time I can make serious use of AM radio from my home is during power outages!
+The only time I can make serious use of AM radio from home is during power outages!

 FM translator can be used to switch AM broadcast to all-digital.
 Thus I welcome the 106.1 FM broadcast of Bloomberg Radio as an efficient use of spectrum.
 An even more efficient use of the AM spectrum would be for the FCC to expedite all digital AM-band broadcasting, as in urban areas increasingly the AM stations are just used for their 60 dBu contour within which to place FM translator coverage.